-There's a growing trend to use science to say why you should or shouldn't do something.
+There's a growing trend to use science to say why you should or shouldn't do something, for example, getting more flexible. (and here I'll define flexibility as being able to control your muscles through a wide range of motion).
 Instead of science I'm going to resort to common sense.

 One reason for improving flexibility is simply because you want to.
 If you want to be able to touch your toes or reach beyond them then obviously you have to improve hamstring flexibility so that you can do that.
 There is nothing wrong with wanting to get more flexible simply for the sake of it.
 (And it is really cool to reach goals like touching your butt to the floor in virasana, or getting the front splits, or more challenging yet, side splits).

 Another reason for improving flexibility is that it allows you to do more things.
 If you are into martial arts or dancing, better leg flexibility allows you to kick or move your legs higher.
 (Better control is also an important part of that.)
 Improving hamstring flexibility to the point that you can touch your hands easily to the floor means that you can then work towards moving into a handstand from a standing forward bend.
 It means you can tie your shoelaces without having to bend your knees.

 Yet another reason for improving flexibility, and this ties in a little with the first two, is that it is a good way to get to know your body.

 Improving flexibility comes from understanding how your body works, or learning how it works so that you can control it in the right way to allow you to move towards whatever stretch that it is that you are doing.